TheTechBrothers/CampQuest/README.md

 ***User Story 1***

 Title: User picks which U.S. college/university they want to see events for

 User Story: As a user, I want to have the ability to search for any college or university in the United States, so I can see what events are happening currently and in the future.

 Acceptance Criteria: Given I am a user (guest or registered), when I type in the name of my desired college/university, then the name of the school will appear, allowing me to click it and view all future events.

 ***User Story 2***

-Title: User gets directions to event location.
+Title: User gets directions to the event location.

-User Story: As a user, I want to be able to see the location of the event I’m interested in, so I can know exactly where to be when the event starts.
+User Story: As a user, I want to see the location of the event I’m interested in, so I can know exactly where to be when the event starts.

 Acceptance Criteria: Given I am a user (guest or registered), when I click on my desired school event, then the event’s location will appear, allowing me to copy the address and successfully navigate there.

 ***User Story 3***

 Title: User contacts customer support.

-User Story: As a user, I want to be able to contact the customer support line, so I have any of my questions or concerns about the website answered.
+User Story: As a user, I want to be able to contact the customer support line so I have any of my questions or concerns about the website answered.

-Acceptance Criteria: Given I am a user (guest or registered), when I click on the “Contact Us” page, then CampQuest’s customer support phone number and email address will appear allowing me to get assistance through whichever way I choose.
+Acceptance Criteria: Given I am a user (guest or registered), when I click on the “Contact Us” page, then CampQuest’s customer support phone number and email address will appear, allowing me to get assistance through whichever way I choose.

 ***Optional User Stories:***

-***User Story 1***
+**User Story 1**

 Title: User logs into the website

-User Story: As a registered CampQuest user, I want to log in with my username and password so that the system can authenticate me.
+User Story: As a registered CampQuest user, I want to log in with my username and password so the system can authenticate me.

-Acceptance Criteria: Given that I am a logged-out registered user, when I go to the log-in page and log in using my username and password, then my user data should be available.
+Acceptance Criteria: Given that I am a logged-out registered user, when I go to the login page and log in using my username and password, then my user data should be available.

-***User Story 2***
+**User Story 2**

 Title: User creates an account on the website.

-User Story: As a new CampQuest user, I want to register by creating a username and password so that the system can remember me and my data as well as grant me access to member-only features such as a favorites list.
+User Story: As a new CampQuest user, I want to register by creating a username and password so the system can remember me and my data and grant me access to member-only features such as a favorites list.

-Acceptance Criteria: Given that I am a new user, when I press on either the sign-up tab or the “Create account” button on the log in page, then I will be able to successfully register myself by signing up with a username and password enabling me to log in with my chosen credentials in the future.
+Acceptance Criteria: Given that I am a new user, when I press on either the sign-up tab or the “Create account” button on the login page, then I will be able to successfully register myself by signing up with a username and password, enabling me to log in with my chosen credentials in the future.

-***User Story 3***
+**User Story 3**

 Title: User adds college to favorites list

-User Story: As a registered CampQuest user, I want to have the ability to add certain colleges or universities to my favorites list, so I can quickly see the events from the campuses I favor.
+User Story: As a registered CampQuest user, I want to have the ability to add specific colleges or universities to my favorites list, so I can quickly see the events from the campuses I favor.

 Acceptance Criteria: Given I am a registered CampQuest user, when I press on my favorites list, then I will be presented with the list of colleges/universities I favorited and the ability to click on each one to see each campus’s events.

-***User Story 4***
+**User Story 4**

 Title: User purchases event tickets

-User Story: As a user, I want to be able to purchase event tickets through the website, so I can find and buy on CampQuest alone rather than finding on CampQuest and purchase the tickets on an external site.
+User Story: As a user, I want to purchase event tickets through the website, so I can find and buy on CampQuest alone rather than finding on CampQuest and purchasing the tickets on an external site.

-Acceptance Criteria: Given I am a user (guest or registered), when I click on “buy tickets” for a particular event, then the website will take me through a checkout process where add the quantity of tickets to my cart and purchase the tickets with a debit or credit card.
+Acceptance Criteria: Given I am a user (guest or registered), when I click on “Buy Tickets” for a particular event, then the website will take me through a checkout process where I add the number of tickets to my cart and purchase the tickets with a debit or credit card.

 ***2. Screens:***

-Login – Registered users sign into their account.
-Unregistered users on this page can choose either to create a new account or continue as a guest.
+Login – Registered users sign into their accounts.
+Unregistered users on this page can either create a new account or continue as a guest.

 Sign Up – User registers to become a CampQuest member.

-Search – User (guest or registered) can search for a college or university using the search bar.
+Search – Users (guest or registered) can search for a college or university using the search bar.

-Contact Us – User (guest or registered) can contact the customer support line if they have any problems, questions, or concerns with the website.
-User can also contact the owners of the website by filling out a form.
+Contact Us – Users (guest or registered) can contact the customer support line if they have any problems, questions, or concerns with the website.
+Users can also contact the website owners by filling out a form.

-About Us – User (guest or registered) can read about CampQuest’s purpose as well as what you can find as you explore the website.
+About Us – Users (guest or registered) can read about CampQuest’s purpose and what you can find as you explore the website.

 ***3. Navigation:***

 ***Guest User Tab Navigation:***

-Sign Up
+⋅ Sign Up

-Login
+⋅ Login

-Search
+⋅ Search

-Contact Us
+⋅ Contact Us

-About Us
+⋅ About Us

 ***Registered User Tab Navigation:***

-Search
+⋅ Search

-Contact Us
+⋅ Contact Us

-About Us
+⋅ About Us

-Favorites (Optional)
+⋅ Favorites (Optional)

-# ***WireFreame***
+# ***WireFrame***